-The Kerala LLB 5 Year 2026 Syllabus covers general English, general knowledge, current affairs, reasoning, and basic legal awareness for the entrance test conducted by the Commissioner for Entrance Examinations (CEE), Kerala.
-Furthermore, candidates appearing for Kerala LLB 5 Year 2026 are 10+2 students seeking admission to five-year integrated LL.B. programmes (B.A.
-LL.B., B.Com LL.B., etc.), so the test focuses on aptitude and general awareness at the Higher Secondary level rather than specialised legal knowledge.
-Subsequently, the paper assesses vocabulary, comprehension, logical reasoning, current legal events, and basic constitutional understanding.
-Therefore, this page covers the complete syllabus structure, exam pattern, and preparation strategy.
-Moreover, candidates can refer to NCERT textbooks, general studies books, newspapers, and basic Constitution textbooks for preparation.
-Additionally, this guide includes preparation tips and recommended resources.
+The KLEE 2026 Syllabus (Kerala Law Entrance Exam Syllabus) covers four subjects — General English, General Knowledge and Current Affairs, Mental Ability and Arithmetic, and Aptitude for Legal Studies — for the entrance test conducted by the Commissioner for Entrance Examinations (CEE), Kerala.
+Furthermore, candidates appearing for the Kerala Law Entrance Exam 2026 (KLEE) are 10+2 students seeking admission to five-year integrated LL.B. programmes (B.A.
+LL.B., B.Com LL.B.) so the test focuses on aptitude and general awareness at the Higher Secondary level.
+Subsequently, the paper is conducted as an online Computer-Based Test (CBT) with 200 MCQs, 600 total marks, and a duration of 2 hours.
+Therefore, this page covers the complete section-wise syllabus, section weightage, exam pattern, preparation tips, and recommended books.
+Moreover, candidates can also solve previous year question papers for authentic preparation.
+Additionally, check the admit card, answer key, and result pages for related updates.

-Kerala LLB 5 Year 2026 Syllabus — Overview
+KLEE 2026 Syllabus — Overview

 | Feature | Details |